 rename ezproxy.msg messages.txt

-- If you run EZproxy directly from the command line, start it with the command:
+- a.
+If you run EZproxy directly from the command line, start it with the command:

-EZproxy can automatically restart when you reboot your server.
+This command will cause EZproxy to automatically start when you reboot your server.
 See Configure EZproxy to Run as a Windows Service for more information.